Dcmoretz/Password-generator/README.md

 I created the password changing the Javascript code provided.
-The generator gives prompts to the user about what types of characters to use, and password length ass well
+The generator gives prompts to the user about what types of characters to use, and password length as well

 ![Alt text](Password.PNG)